-Microsoft offers over 200+ connectors to other third-party apps and services, and here’s where you need to be cautious.
+Microsoft offers over 200+ custom connectors to other third-party apps and services, and here’s where you need to be cautious.
 Once you move to what Microsoft considers a premium connector, such as SQL DBs or Azure connections, then you’ll have additional licensing considerations.

 If it’s it a straight-forward app with just a handful of users, additional Power Apps licenses might make the most sense.
 The cost of development will be low, and the cost of supporting the app monthly will also be relatively low.

 But what about enterprise-wide applications where premium connectors are required?
 Some applications might be only accessed periodically, like quarterly AED tracking or annual enrollment for health insurance.
 Does it make sense to license users or applications monthly when the apps are utilized infrequently?